adewils/adewils.github.io/_posts/2021-10-26-latest-episode-of-the-monday-evening-show.md

 date: null
 author: adewils
 excerpt: >-
   The Late Show’s dead!
-Well… dead to me, anyhow!
-The schedule on www.baytrustradio.org.uk has had an Autumn refresh, which means a change for me...
+Well… dead to me, anyhow.
+The schedule on www.baytrustradio.org.uk has had an Autumn refresh, which means a change of day for me.
 layout: post
 guid: null
 permalink: null